HwWobbe/WipHww/README.md

 # 2022.03:
 * 2022-03-25: switching Goals Task Management to Project
+* * daily GitHub updates are scheduled for several reason.
 * 2022-03-24: distracted by TiddlyMap
 * 2022-03-2?: encountering a persistent bug that is taking time to hunt down
 * 2022-03-13: pausing for a curbside update